 - 18.48 The Site is within a sustainable location.
-It benefits from good public transport links and is connected to a pedestrian and cycle network. - 18.49 The proposal seeks to provide 85 car parking spaces, falling below the local policy requirement of 101 car parking spaces for this scheme. - 18.50 SCC Highways has confirmed that the applicant undertook an on-street car parking survey analysis of the surrounding highway network, to identify whether any car parking overspill could be accommodated, if this were to happen.
+It benefits from good public transport links and is connected to a pedestrian and cycle network. - 18.49 The proposal has been amended following Planning Committee on 23 July 2020, seeking to provide 90 car parking spaces, falling below the local policy requirement of 101 car parking spaces for this scheme. - 18.50 SCC Highways has confirmed that the Applicant undertook an on-street car parking survey analysis of the surrounding highway network, to identify whether any car parking overspill could be accommodated.
 This detailed that if overspill did happen, it could be accommodated within marked parking bays, with space capacity, without causing a highway safety impact.
-Furthermore, given the sustainable location of the Site, the scheme benefits, including the provision of a car club, it has sought to limit reliance on the private car and promote sustainable transport modes, complying with the objectives of paragraph 108 of the NPPF. - 18.51 SCC Highways has assessed the application and raises no objection, subject to obligations and conditions being secured, should planning permission be granted.
+Furthermore, given the sustainable location of the Site, the scheme benefits, including the provision of a car club, it has sought to limit reliance on the private car and promote sustainable transport modes, complying with the objectives of paragraph 108 of the NPPF. - 18.51 SCC Highways has assessed the application and raises no objection, subject to Obligations and Conditions being secured, should planning permission be granted.
 With these in place, there is no robust reason to refuse the application on highways grounds.
 It is considered acceptable and complies with policies CS16 and DM36.